 On the top of the packages page, you will find the “Add Package” button and a filter which will allow you to sort packages in terms of the status you need.

 This Invoice option is available in your main menu.
 With this, you can provide all the information about the sale, including units of goods, prices, shipping details, etc. See the table presenting all the information you will see under this feature:

 Status (sent, paid, overdue, refunded)

 When you click on the user’s name, you will see an invoice with all the information about that user’s purchase.
 You can also add new invoices with the “Add Invoice” button on the top.

 This is another feature available in the main menu section.
 With the Integrations feature, multiple separate components can be connected, like payment gateways, shipping carriers etc. which will work as one system.
-Not only does the WMS help you to analyze the business processes better, it also enables you to boost up and improve the productivity and workflow of your company.
+Not only does the Warehouse Management System help you to analyze the business processes better, it also enables you to boost up and improve the productivity and workflow of your company.
 On the top, you can see the “Add” button which will allow you to add new integrations.
 See the table presenting what you will see under this feature:

 You can directly access the Reports page under the main menu section.
 This feature lets you professionally optimize the business processes within your company.
-Due to which you can reduce expenses and manage risk better.
+Due to this you can reduce expenses and manage risk better.
 This feature helps you make informed data-driven decisions and succeed by identifying the most profitable items and monitoring sales and purchases.
 Below is a well-structured table of the information you will find under this feature:

 Now let’s look at what the Administrator sees after logging in –

-We are now going to provide you an overview of the Settings feature which is not presented in the Manager Dashboard.
+We are now going to provide you with an overview of the Settings feature which is not presented in the Manager Dashboard.

 This feature can be accessed from the main menu of the Administrator.
 On the Settings feature, the administrator can see the following widgets: